Presque Isle State Park

-Marina: A marina with nearly 500 slips that can accommodate boats up to 42 feet in length is open May 1 through October 31.
-Individuals wishing to moor their craft on a permanent or temporary basis need to contact the marina office or park office to determine slip availability as waiting lists exist for permanent assignments.
+Marina: Open May 1 through October 31, the Marina has nearly 500 slips that can accommodate boats up to 42 feet in length.
+Individuals wishing to moor their craft on a permanent or temporary basis need to contact the marina office or park office to determine slip availability because there are waiting lists for permanent assignments.

 For more information call the Marina Office (seasonal) at 814-833-0176 or 814-833-7424.

-A park concession, located in the marina, has gasoline and diesel fuel, a sewage pump-out station, and a variety of food and refreshment items.
+A park concession in the marina has gasoline and diesel fuel, a sewage pump-out station, and a variety of food and refreshment items.

 Presque Isle Scenic Boat Tours: Departing from Perry Monument on Presque Isle State Park, experience the scenic beauty of the Peninsula and Erie waterfront while viewing three historic lighthouses on the 65-foot great lakes vessel, "Lady Kate."
 The 14-mile, 90-minute tour ventures out onto the open waters of Lake Erie.
 You will view Presque Isle's shores, Erie's skyline, lighthouses, ships, the beaches, Gull Point Nature Preserve, wildlife and numerous other sights.
 Live narration takes place on each tour by knowledgeable guides that identify and describe points of interest while they supply enlightening information about the area's ecology, history, development, nature and more.
 Tour departures vary seasonally: Mid-May through Mid-June and after Labor day through September 30; are Saturdays and Sundays 11 a.m., 1 p.m., and 3 p.m.
 The summer season of mid-June through Labor day; are 7 days per week 11 a.m., 1 p.m., 3 p.m., 5 p.m. and sunset cruises which depart 1 hour prior to sunset.
 Group tours may be booked for any day or time.
 Call for reservations local 814-836-0201 or toll free 800-988-5780.
 Cruise schedules and prices are subject to change.
 Any trip may be cancelled due to sever weather, mechanical difficulties, or fewer reservations than required.